Facts and Figures

 • Proceeds of events organized by Vellai Thamarai’s members.

 Ajit and Selvi Sarkar’s personal financial commitment allowed the start of the project and provided for initial investments.
-The French and American Associations contribute substantially to the support of operating costs.
+The French Association contributes substantially to the support of operating costs.

-In France, the average annual income for the last three years is 145,600 € ,consisting in an uneven and irregular increase.
-Specific funding sources continue to become more diversified:
+In France, the average annual income for the last three years is 165,000 € ,with irregular annual increase/decrease rates.
+Specific funding sources have continued diversifying :

 • Membership fees and donations made by friends of Vellai Thamarai (over 600), and proceeds from events,

-• Revenues from workshops and training courses run by the founders and other teachers in France and in Puducherry,
+• Revenues and donations from workshops and training courses run by the founders and other teachers in France and in Puducherry,

 • Donations, skills sponsorship programs, or grants related to Associations, Corporate Foundations, NGOs, schools.
-Among our sponsors : Air France Foundation, Yara LNC (Les Nouveaux Constructeurs), Secours Populaire Français, GIP, Voxens, Harmonie Mutuelle Group, Société Générale Bank in India, Crédit Foncier, Thalès Foundation, Banque de France, Groupe Briand
+Among our sponsors : Air France Foundation, Yara LNC (Les Nouveaux Constructeurs), Secours Populaire Français, Voxens, Harmonie Mutuelle Group, Société Générale Bank in India, Crédit Foncier, Thalès Foundation, Banque de France, Groupe Briand